NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 This file system allows for POSIX-like NVM storage operations, and acts as an ad-hoc file-system for the lifetime of a single batch job.
 POSIX compliance has been tested on OpenFOAM and python applications [1]_.
-GekkoFS can therefore operate as a burst-buffer, performing stage-in and stage-out data transfers for the scheduled batch job.
-In these ways it is similar to echofs.
+GekkoFS can operate as a burst-buffer, performing stage-in and stage-out data transfers for the scheduled batch job.
+In these ways it is similar to echoFS.

-There are important differences between the file-systems, though.
 GekkoFS forms a collaborative burst buffer, acting as a single file system for the directly accessible memory, combining the memory on all the nodes allocated to the job by the Job Scheduler.
 Data and metadata are distributed in blocks over the available storage space.

-The Gekko File System functions as an interposition library, which redirects all file system operations requested by the job to file-system daemons running on the nodes.
+The file system functions as an interposition library, which redirects all file system operations requested by the job to file-system daemons running on the nodes.
 The system layout is illustrated in figure 1.

-The interception of file-system operation commands is performed by the GekkoFS client, which is pre-loaded by the job application when launched.
+The interception of file-system operation commands is performed by the GekkoFS client, which is pre-loaded by the application when launched.
 The client also holds a file map, containing all data storage locations across the nodes.
 Like the other meta-data, this file map is distributed over the nodes.
 The client maintains